Sargeanthost/TerraFirmaCraftAndMore-CraftTweaker/README.md

 ### TODO

+# break statement is broken, you can only use 1 loop per function

+change minecraft armour to give 0 protection.

+get rid of mc anvil recipies, except for runes

+make mc crops drop nothing when broken

 when opening a chest in the bed room, the game dies

 weird hidey hole chest doesnt have a loot table?